 What happens if someone in the House tests positive for Covid-19?

-Grocery vouchers are very useful as it means we can purchase items depending on the changing needs of those staying at the House.
+Grocery vouchers are also very useful as this means we can purchase items depending on the changing needs of those staying at the House.

 Are your events and fundraisers still going ahead?

 Regrettably, due to Covid-19 we have had to cancel or postpone the vast majority of group fundraisers run by Ronald McDonald House South Island

 Invercargill Supper Club (27 March)